adamtorres/importing-tutorial/readme.md

 >>> generic_func()
 generic_func() from second
 ```

+Notice, also, that Python did not warn you that something was being overwritten.
+Python will happily allow you to [shoot yourself in the foot](http://www.toodarkpark.org/computers/humor/shoot-self-in-foot.html) in many creative ways.

 This shows an important concept in how Python deals with functions.
 "Everything is an object" is a phrase I've heard somewhere but don't feel like looking up at the moment.
 When a function is declared (the `def func_name()` line), what is happening is that an object named `func_name` is created with the value being the function body.
 When the first `from/import` line is executed, the object `generic_func` is created and assigned the value as defined in `first.py`.
 When the second `from/import` is executed, the existing `generic_func` object is overwritten and assigned the value from `second.py`.